 - Diabetes can affect many parts of the body and is associated with serious complications, such as heart disease, stroke, blindness, kidney failure, and lower-limb amputation, among other conditions.

-- In 2016, a total of 7.8 million hospital discharges were reported with diabetes as any listed diagnosis among U.S. adults aged 18 years or older.
+- In 2018, a total of 8.25 million hospital discharges were reported with diabetes as any listed diagnosis among US adults aged 18 years or older (327.9 per 1,000 adults with diabetes)

 Emergency Department Visits

-- In 2016, a total of 16 million emergency department visits were reported with diabetes as any listed diagnosis among adults aged 18 years or older.
+- In 2018, approximately 17 million emergency department (ED) visits were reported with diabetes as any listed diagnosis among adults aged 18 years or older.

-- In 2017, there were 58,372 new cases of end-stage kidney disease with diabetes as the primary cause.
+- A total of 62,012 people developed end-stage kidney disease with diabetes as the primary cause.

 Diabetes is a deadly disease